Spring 2024 Dates

 - Complete and submit a DE application by the designated deadline for the desired term of enrollment.
 Please note: Incomplete applications or applications with a high school CGPA below a 3.0 are not accepted.

-- Obtain eligible college-ready test scores through the PERT, ACT, and SAT by the designated deadline for the desired term of enrollment.
+- Obtain and send eligible college-ready test scores through the PERT, ACT, and SAT to arrive to Valencia College by the designated deadline for the desired term of enrollment.

 School District of Osceola County (SDOC) only: Seniors from Osceola County public and charter schools can enter into the program if they are at college level in either Reading and Writing or Math.
 This exception requires guidance counselor and district approval.
 Please note, qualifying with only Reading and Writing or Math will limit course options.